 - toilet paper

-Do I need to worry about wildlife on the Sunshine Coast Trail?
+Do I need to worry about wildlife on the Sunshine Coast?

 We saw two garter snakes and loads of birds.
 One night I woke up in the tent and though I heard wolves howling but I think in reality it was an owl.
 You’ll almost certainly see and hear frogs.

-How many days do I need to hike the full Sunshine Coast Trail?
+How many days do I need to hike the full trail?